linozen/exocortex/content/refs/python-for-everybody.md

 conn.commit()
 ```

-#### Three Kinds of Keys {#three-kinds-of-keys}
+#### Three Kinds of Keys

 - A _logical key_ is a key that the “real world” might use to look up a row.
 In
   our example data model, the name field is a logical key.
 It is the screen name
   for the user and we indeed look up a user’s row several times in the program
   using the name field.
 You will often find that it makes sense to add a UNIQUE
   constraint to a logical key.
 Since the logical key is how we look up a row
   from the outside world, it makes little sense to allow multiple rows with the
   same value in the table.

 - A _primary key_ is usually a number that is assigned automatically by the
   database.
 It generally has no meaning outside the program and is only used to
   link rows from different tables together.
 When we want to look up a row in a
   table, usually searching for the row using the primary key is the fastest way
   to find the row.
 Since primary keys are integer numbers, they take up very
   little storage and can be compared or sorted very quickly.
 In our data model,
   the id field is an example of a primary key.

 - A _foreign key_ is usually a number that points to the primary key of an
   associated row in a different table.
 An example of a foreign key in our data
-    model is the from\_id.
+  model is the from_id.

-#### Using `JOIN` top Retrieve Data {#using-join-top-retrieve-data}
+#### Using `JOIN` top Retrieve Data

 To query our event database, we have to use `JOIN` clauses to reconnect our
 disparate tables on a certain field.
 For example, in order to retrieve all